Zielak/cardsGame/docs/docs/getting-started/server-side/conditions.md

 ### `get(alias: string, props: QuerableProps)`

-Similar to `get(props)`, but it's starting point is an entity remembered by a reference string, instead of the whole state.
+Similar to [`get(props)`](#getprops-querableprops), but it's starting point is an entity remembered by a reference string, instead of the whole state.

 ### `its(key: string)`

-Changes subject to current subjects key.
+Changes subject to current subject's key/prop value.

 ```typescript
 // On state